Here is a look at the European Union.

-April 30, 2004 - A ceremony is held in Dublin, Ireland, marking the expansion of the EU from 15 to 25 members.
+April 30, 2004 - A ceremony is held in Dublin, Ireland, marking the expansion of the European Union from 15 to 25 members.
 The new members are Poland, the Czech Republic, Slovakia, Cyprus, Estonia, Hungary, Latvia, Lithuania, Malta, and Slovenia.

 June 2004 - The member countries approve the text of the EU Constitution.
 It is signed by all the members in October 2004.

 June 1, 2005 - The Netherlands votes against the constitution in a referendum.
-All 27 members of the EU must pass the constitution for it to take effect.
+All 27 members of the European Union must pass the constitution for it to take effect.
 Either a national parliament can approve it or in some countries, the citizens vote on a referendum.

-June 23, 2007 - European Union leaders in Brussels agree on an outline of a treaty that would replace the EU constitution rejected by French and Dutch voters two years ago.
+June 23, 2007 - EU leaders in Brussels agree on an outline of a treaty that would replace the EU constitution rejected by French and Dutch voters two years ago.

 November 19, 2009 - Herman Van Rompuy, the Belgian Prime Minister, becomes the first president of the European Council under the Treaty of Lisbon.
-Catherine Ashton of the UK will be the first foreign minister.
+Catherine Ashton of the United Kingdom will be the first foreign minister.

-December 1, 2009 - The Treaty of Lisbon comes into force, having been ratified by all European Union member states.
+December 1, 2009 - The Treaty of Lisbon comes into force, having been ratified by all EU member states.
 It amends the Maastricht Treaty of 1992 and the Rome Treaty of 1957.

 March 2015 - Iceland withdraws its request to be considered as a candidate for membership.

-Presidencies of the Council of the European Union until 2020:
+Presidencies of the Council of the European Union through 2021

 Bosnia and Herzegovina